CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create a Channel

-The first step is to create a PagerDuty, Slack, syslog, or email channel to receive the notifications.
+The first step is to create a Slack, PagerDuty, syslog, email, or generic channel to receive the notifications.

 {{<tabs "TabID81" >}}